D-security/Web-App-Attack-SQLi-DVWA/README.md

 from both attacker and defender viewpoints.

-## 📌 Conclusion
+## Conclusion

 This project demonstrated how improper input validation in web applications can lead to SQL injection vulnerabilities, allowing attackers to retrieve unauthorized data.

-``
+By analysing both exploitation techniques and security controls, this project highlights the importance of secure coding practices in preventing web-based attacks.

+Combined with the SOC Simulation project, this work demonstrates a broader understanding of cybersecurity across both application-level vulnerabilities and real-world attack detection and response.

+For a broader view of how attacks are detected and handled in real environments, see my SOC Simulation project.